Complete Guide to Making Cold Brew Coffee at Home

 Making Cold Brew with the Drip Method

-Cold Drip coffee is the other main method for extracting coffee without heat.
-This method does require special equipment, however several new products have hit the market that are affordable.
+Cold drip coffee is the other main method for extracting coffee without heat.

 One advantage of cold drip coffee is you can be drinking coffee in just a few hours.
 Not exactly instant cold brew, but the next best thing!